pauloamed/ICPC/ideas/graphs_trees.md

 # Graphs properties

+### Tree: LCA of list of nodes
+LCA of a list of nodes is defined by a single pair of adjacent nodes

 ### Tree: Sum of subtree sizes
 In a tree, the sum of all subtree sizes equal to the sum of all depths.